top of page

 Recognition

 Chaduranga was invited by the Board of Trustees of Mahajana College, Mysore, to be a Life Member.
 He was also a member of the University of Mysore Senate from 1977 to 1978.
 During this period, he took exception to the Senate meetings being held under Police protection!
 Chaduranga received the ‘Karnataka Sahitya Academy Award’ in 1978.
 His novel ‘Vaishaka’ earned him the ‘Kendra Sahitya Academy Award’ in 1982.
-He was also awarded the ‘Karnataka Rajyotsava Award’ in 1987.
+He was also awarded the ‘Karnataka Rajyotsava Award’ in 1981.
 His alma mater, the University of Mysore, conferred on him an Honorary Doctorate in 1993.
 He was awarded the Karnataka Sahitya Academy Award twice, in 1978 and subsequently in 1994.
 The 1994 award was for his collection of short stories titled “Mrugaya”.
 Chaduranga presided over the North American Kannada Conference in 1991, in New Jersey.
 He also presided over the 63rd ‘All India Kannada Sahitya Sammelan’ at Mandya in 1994.
-The then Chief Minister Veerappa Moily came up with an idea to offer Cabinet rank privileges to all
+The then Chief Minister, Veerappa Moily, came up with the idea of offering Cabinet-rank privileges to all who would preside over these literary conferences from then on.
+Chaduranga at once

-who would preside over these literary conferences, from then onwards.
-Chaduranga at once rejected the idea and nipped it in the bud.
+rejected the idea and nipped it in the bud.
 For his various cinematic expositions, Chaduranga received several accolades from the Government of Karnataka – ‘Best Director Award’, ‘Best Producer Award’, ‘Best Rural Writer Award’ and ‘Best Script Writer Award’.
 In his 70th year, Chaduranga received a felicitation volume titled ‘Chaduranga – Vyakthi, Abhivyakthi’ from his friends and admirers.

 Legacy